rahmatnazali/pimage/README.md

 1. Make sure to import ```CopyMoveDetection``` package
 2. Directly call function ```detect``` or ```detect_dir``` and give the proper parameter

-Your scirpt will likely look like so:
+Your scirpt will likely looks like so:
 ```
 import CopyMoveDetection